Before making a request

 What happens next?

-We will find out what your needs are and do our best to assist you to meet them.
+During the conversation, we will find out what your needs are and do our best to assist you to meet them.

 Depending on your needs, you may be able to access a carer's personal budget to help you have a break.